 The Society for History in the Federal Government is pleased to announce the winners of its annual prize competition.
-The Society’s prestigious awards recognize exemplary works of history presented in many different formats for many different audiences, all of which further understanding of the history of the federal government.
-The awards will be presented at the Society’s annual meeting on April 5, at the National Archives at College Park, Maryland.
-Congratulations to all of our 2012/2013 winners.
-For more information on the Society for History in the Federal Government and its awards program, go to http://shfg.org/shfg/awards/awards-requirements/
+The Society’s prestigious awards recognize exemplary works of history presented in diverse formats for a variety of audiences, all of which further understanding of the history of the federal government.
+The awards will be presented at the Society’s annual meeting on April 13 at the National Archives in Washington, DC.
+Congratulations to all of our 2016/2017 winners.
+For more information on the Society for History in the Federal Government and its awards program, go to http://shfg.org/shfg/awards/awards-requirements/.

 HENRY ADAMS PRIZE

-This annual award is given for an outstanding major publication on the history of the federal government.
+This annual award is given for an outstanding major publication on the federal government’s history.

 GEORGE PENDLETON PRIZE